Hierarchical Isometry Properties of Hierarchical Measurements: Introduction

-The general idea of compressed sensing is to exploit structure such as sparsity of a signal $\vec{x}$ in order to recover it from few potentially noisy linear measurements $\vec{y}=\vec{A}\vec{x} + \eta$, where $\vec{A}\in\K^{M\times N}$ and $M<N$.
-Since this system is under-determined, without further assumptions there usually exist infinitely many solutions.
-Yet, assuming that $\vec{x}$ is $S$-sparse, i.e.\ has only at most $S$ non-vanishing entries, it is often possible to uniquely recover $\vec{x}$ from the knowledge of $\vec{y}$.
-One sufficient condition on $\vec A$ guaranteeing the successful recovery of $\vec x$ for a variety of efficient algorithms is that the matrix $\vec{A}$ satisfies the restricted isometry property (RIP).
-Formally, $\vec{A}$ has $S$-RIP, if for some constant $\delta_S(\vec{A})>0$
+The general idea of \emph{compressed sensing} \citep{candes2008introduction} is to exploit sparsity of a signal $\vec{x}$ to facilitate its recovery from incomplete and noisy linear measurements.
+The measurements being incomplete, the recovery problem is a priori ill-posed.
+Yet, if the signal is assumed to be sparse, efficient recovery is still possible.
+It can furthermore be theoretically guaranteed, provided the measurement operator $\vec{A}$ satisfies the \emph{restricted isometry property (RIP)} \cite{Can08}.
+We say that a matrix $\vec{A}$ has the $s$-RIP, if, for some constant $\delta_s(\vec{A})>0$,

-holds for all $S$-sparse vectors $\vec{x}$.
-In certain scenarios we can however assume further structure beyond mere sparsity.
-One prominent example are \emph{hierarchically sparse} (hi-sparse) signals.
-Hierarchical sparsity combines sparsity assumptions on different levels: First, instead of just assuming $S$-sparsity, i.e.\ that at most $S$ of the coefficients in the signal vector $\vec{x}$ are non-zero, we assume that it consists of $N$ blocks $\vec{x}_i$, out of which only $s$ have non-vanishing entries.
-A lot of research has been conducted about recovery of such \emph{block-sparse} signals, see e.g.~\cite{EldarMishali:2009a,EldarMishali:2009b}.
-Secondly, one can restrict the blocks $\vec{x}_i$ of $\vec x$ to each be sparse themselves yielding a hierarchically sparse signal model \cite{SprechmannEtAl:2010,FriedmanEtAl:2010, SprechmannEtAl:2011, SimonEtAl:2013}.
-Here, we will use the following definition.
+for all $s$-sparse vectors $\vec{x}$ \af{and with $\|\cdot\|$ denoting the (Euclidean) $\ell_2$-norm}.
+Sometimes, signals fulfil stronger structural assumption than sparsity.
+In this work, we consider \emph{hierarchical sparsity} (hi-sparsity) as such an assumption.
+We define hi-sparsity as follows \citep{FriedmanEtAl:2010,HiHTP,SimonEtAl:2013, SprechmannEtAl:2010, SprechmannEtAl:2011}.